wmduggan41/housing_forecast/README.md

        MnWw	Minimum Wood/Wire
        NA	No Fence

-MiscFeature: Miscellaneous feature not covered in other categories
+<font color = "red">MiscFeature: Miscellaneous feature not covered in other categories</font>

        Elev	Elevator
        Gar2	2nd Garage (if not described in garage section)